MaximilianAzendorf/wassign/doc/src/Manual.md

 `-t [time]`, `--timeout [time]`     Sets the optimization timeout.
 The syntax for this argument is described under the [respective section](#time-format).
 `--cs-timeout [time]`               Sets the timeout for attempting to satisfy critical sets of a certain preference level.
 Higher values may lead to better initial solutions, but it may take longer to find an initial solution in the first place.
 The syntax for this argument is described under the [respective section](#time-format).
 `--no-cs`                           If this option is given, no critical set analysis is performed.
+`--no-cs-simp`                      If this option is given, critical set simplification is disabled.
 `-j [n]`, `--threads [n]`           Specifies the maximum number of computation threads.
 By default, wassign will use as many threads as there are logical CPU cores on the system.
 `-n [n]`, `--max-neighbors [n]`     Specifies the maximum number of neighbor schedulings that will be explored per hill climbing iteration.
 `-g`, `--greedy`                    If this option is given, wassign will not use the worst-preference scoring as a primary score and will instead just use sum-based scoring instead.